jckuri/Sensor-Fusion-and-Object-Tracking-2/README.md

 https://youtu.be/k-RrG9VT9Kk
 <img src='images/step4-resnet.png'/>

 EKF follows the 2 important cars smoothly without problems.
-But in the time period from second 10th to second 13th, where there are no measurements in 1 car, the mean RMSE increases slightly.
-In this part, EKF predicts the car movements in an imperfect way, given there are no measurements.
-After that, the car recovers its measurements and its tracking.
-This error is not my fault because the precomputed results that Udacity gave us lack many measurements in big gaps.
+But in the time period from second 10th to second 13th, where there are no lidar measurements in 1 car, the mean RMSE increases slightly.
+In this part, EKF predicts the car movements in an imperfect way, given there are no lidar measurements.
+After that, the car recovers its lidar measurements and its tracking.
+Notice that in the video I draw the camera measurements in yellow.
+In spite of the lack of lidar measurements, EKF updates the track with camera measurements, preventing the track from being deleted.
+However, camera measurements are ambiguous in the lines of ray tracing.
+Throughout these lines, any depth is valid and ambiguous.
+And that's why, without lidar measurements, the error followed the line of ray tracing.
+Watch the video.

+This error is not my fault because the precomputed results of `fpn_resnet` that Udacity gave us lack many lidar measurements in big gaps.
 Fortunately, I did my best to follow the 2 important cars from the beginning to the end, without losing the track.
 And I obtained a decent mean RMSE for the 2 important cars: 0.40 and 0.14.

+I debugged extensively this part.
+I thought I was not using camera measurements properly.
+But I tracked the flow of measurements throughout all the functions and I noticed that at most 1 lidar measurement and 1 camera measurement are being matched to each track in each frame.
+I changed the calculations of camera measurements slightly, changing signs and adding some quantities, producing disastrous errors.
+It means that my formulas without slight modifications are correct.

 **RMSE through time (Step 4)**<br/>
 <img src='images/RMSE4.png'/>

 Track 0 (blue) and track 1 (orange) are the 2 important cars whose tracking was never lost.
-Track 0 (blue) increases its RMSEs slightly from second 10th to second 13th, when there are no measurements.
-Track 4 (green) is the car in the far front that went beyond the field of view.
-Track 5 (red) is the black car whose precomputed detections shown no measurements until second 18th.
+Track 0 (blue) increases its RMSEs slightly from second 10th to second 13th, when there are no lidar measurements.
+Track 5 (red) is the black car whose precomputed detections shown no lidar measurements until second 18th.

 **[SDCE ND] Sensor Fusion and Object Tracking (Step 4, Ground Truth) [Submission 2]**<br/>
 https://youtu.be/Dl25MHOwtD8